Entanglement Entropy in CFT and Modular Nuclearity: Introduction

-to be nuclear, with $\Delta$ the modular operator of the bigger local algebra $\mathcal{A}( \widetilde{\mathcal{O}})$.
-In this case one speaks of modular nuclearity condition.
-If the map \eqref{eq:mnc0} is $p$-nuclear then one will say that the modular $p$-nuclearity condition is satisfied.
-If modular $p$-nuclearity holds for some $ 0 < p \leq 1$ then the modular nuclearity condition is satisfied, and if so then it is well known that the split property holds, namely there is an intermediate type $I$ factor $ \mathcal{A}( {\mathcal{O}}) \subset \mathcal{F} \subset \mathcal{A}( \widetilde{\mathcal{O}})$.
-Among all intermediate type $I$ factors, a canonical one can be chosen by using standard representation arguments \cite{doplicher1984standard}. \\
+to be nuclear, with $\Delta$ the modular operator of the bigger local algebra $\mathcal{A}( \widetilde{\mathcal{O}})$ with respect to $\Omega$.
+In this case one speaks of {\em modular nuclearity condition}.
+If the map \eqref{eq:mnc0} is $p$-nuclear then one will say that the {\em modular $p$-nuclearity condition} is satisfied.
+If modular $p$-nuclearity holds for some $ 0 < p \leq 1$ then the modular nuclearity condition is satisfied, and if so then it is well known that the {\em split property} holds, namely there exists an intermediate type I factor $ \mathcal{A}( {\mathcal{O}}) \subset \mathcal{R} \subset \mathcal{A}( \widetilde{\mathcal{O}})$ \cite{buchholz1990nuclear, buchholz1990nuclear2}. \\

-In this work we show that if modular $p$-nuclearity holds for some $0<p<1$ then the canonical entanglement entropy is finite.
-As $\omega$ is pure on $B(\hil) = \mathcal{F} \vee \mathcal{F}'$, this entanglement entropy is simply defined as the von Neumann entropy

-A result of this type was actually strongly suggested by previous works \cite{narnhofer1994entropy, otani2017entanglement, longo2021neumann} and shows interesting applications in AdS/CFT contexts as pointed out in \cite{dutta2019canonical}.
-The proof relies on the construction of some normal state $\tau $ on $\mathcal{F}$ such that $\tau \geq \omega$ and for which $S_\mathcal{F} (\tau) $ is shown to be finite.
-The concavity of the von Neumann entropy allow us to estimate the vacuum von Neumann entropy $S_\mathcal{F} (\omega) $.